 The best way to keep your HCP ex from hijacking your holiday is to stop focusing on his or her childish behavior and be grateful for the blessings your children provide all year long.

 Are your holidays being hampered by the mind games of a high conflict ex?
 Are visitation swaps tense?
 Have questions about your child custody arrangements?
 We can help.
-For answers to your legal questions about keeping a high-conflict ex in check, call us to schedule your free attorney consultation at 888-888-0919 or click the button below.
+For answers to your legal questions about keeping a high-conflict ex in check, call us to schedule your initial attorney consultation at 888-888-0919 or click the button below.